IRicTheCoder/ViktorsDiskoveries/README.md

 <p align="center"><a href="http://vikdisk.ricthecoder.com/" target="_blank"><img src="https://drive.google.com/uc?export=view&id=1wdsevGD3CST7KrLiCEATuUk3mead8W3I"></a></p>
 <hr>
 <p align="center">
 <b>This mod is an expansion pack for Slime Rancher, it adds a new storyline focused on the result of Viktor's Slimeulation.
 Bringing new content, features, gadgets, upgrades, and possibly even new areas to the game.
-This storyline is built with the idea that the player can still update the game and have a side storyline without any issues.<b>
+This storyline is built with the idea that the player can still update the game and have a side storyline without any issues.</b>
 </p>
 <hr>